fw262/TAR-scRNA-seq/README.md

 Link to preprint:

 ## Outline
 TAR-scRNA-seq (Transcriptionally Active Region single-cell RNA-seq) is a workflow that enables the discovery of transcripts beyond those listed in gene annotations in scRNA-seq analysis.
 The workflow aligns single-cell tagged sequencing reads to a genome without gene annotations using [STAR](https://github.com/alexdobin/STAR).
 The alignment files are then used to define *de-novo* transcriptionally active regions (TARs) using a modified version of [groHMM](https://github.com/dankoc/groHMM) based on regions along the genome with signficant read coverage.
 TARs are compared against an existing set of gene annotations to label them as annotated (aTARs) when they overlap with existing gene annotations or unanotated (uTARs) when they do not.
 These labeled TARs are then used to generate a TAR feature expression matrix in parallel with a gene expression matrix.
+Seurat tools are used to find differentially expressed uTARs which are labeled based on BLASTn sequence homology.

 ## Required Software
 This workflow requires the following packages listed below.
+Please ensure that tool can be called from the command line (i.e. the paths to each tool is in your path variable).

 ### 1. [Snakemake](https://snakemake.readthedocs.io/en/stable/)